Housing Assistance Policy

 5.2.1 Discretionary Disabled Facilities Grant (Top Up)

-Where works requested are in excess of £30,000 or considered to be unreasonable given the age, construction and/or condition of the property, alternatives to discretionary DFG funding including the following will normally be considered;
+Where DFG works requested are in excess of £30,000 or considered to be unreasonable given the age, construction and/or condition of the property, alternatives to discretionary DFG funding including the following will normally be considered first;

-Subject to availability of funding the council may consider Discretionary Top up for Disabled Facilities Grant.
-Where Discretionary Top up for Disabled Facilities Grant is considered appropriate the discretionary assistance will not exceed £20,000, will be repayable to the Council in full on the sale transfer or disposal of the property and will be registered as a Local Land Charge.
+Subject to availability of funding the council may consider Discretionary Top Up for Disabled Facilities Grant.
+Where Discretionary Top Up for Disabled Facilities Grant is considered appropriate the discretionary assistance will not normally exceed £30,000.
+The cost of works funded above £30k will be will be registered as a Local Land Charge and repayable to the Council in full on the sale transfer or disposal of the property for owner-occupied properties.
+For rented properties there will be a condition that the landlord agrees to let the property to persons requiring the adaptation for their lifetime unless breach of tenancy contract occurs that results in re-possession or the disabled tenant moves to meet changed needs.

 Maximum assistance